kubernetes-retired/contrib/for-demos/three-card-poker-game/README.md

 ![three-card-poker](https://github.com/suyogbarve/kubernetes-demo/blob/master/three-card-poker.png?raw)
 Note the small friendly bug image on three-card-poker app, this can be used as a usecase to show rolling updates once the bugfix is done.

 Finally, remember to start redis-app (database), before starting redis-a and redis-b.
-Spring boot container would take 60-70 seconds to start and clearly shows the superior behavior of golang based webservers.
+Spring boot container would take 60-70 seconds to start.